Migration

 Introduction

 Migration is the movement of people from one locality to another.
-Anthropology is invested in studying this phenomenon primarily but not exclusively in its cultural and social dimensions.
-Studies on migration in anthropology can be roughly divided into two categories.
-First, there are studies that emphasize the aspect of immigration.
+Anthropology is invested in studying this phenomenon in its cultural and social dimensions.
+Anthropological studies of migration can be divided into three categories.
+First, there are studies that emphasize the aspect of immigration itself.
 These studies focus on the way immigrants are perceived by the societies into which they enter as well as how they respond to these perceptions.
 Second, there is a sustained interest by anthropologists in the process of migration itself.
-Anthropologists interested in these latter issues have frequently taken recourse to scholarship in postcolonial and cultural studies, fields that have developed a rich conceptual apparatus to characterize movements and flows.
-Anthropology contributes to the study of contemporary migratory flows through its holistic approach, which is able to tie together many different aspects of complex migration processes.
-The majority of anthropological work on migration benefits greatly from intensive collaboration with neighboring fields such as cultural studies, postcolonial studies, economics, history, political science, legal studies, sociology, and geography.
-Anthropological research on migration is nearly always interdisciplinary.
+Third, anthropologists have also begun to study contexts of migrations, including reactions to immigration by local actors, legal issues, ontological security, the relevance of borders, or migrant long-distance relations.
+Anthropologists interested in migration have frequently taken recourse to transnational scholarship as well as postcolonial and cultural studies, fields that have developed a rich experiential and conceptual apparatus to characterize migrancy.
+Anthropologists study migration frequently through a holistic approach, tying together many different aspects of complex migration processes.
+The majority of anthropological work on migration benefits greatly from disciplinary collaboration with neighboring fields such as cultural studies, postcolonial studies, economics, history, political science, international relations, legal studies, sociology, and geography.
 Historically, the study of human migrations was not a focus in anthropology until well into the 1950s.
-Before this time, anthropology (as well as continental European ethnology) focused largely on the study of small-scale localities.
+Until then, anthropology focused largely on the study of small-scale localities, such as villages and face-to-face communities in non-Western contexts.
 Throughout the 1970s and 1980s, anthropology contributed to the study of migration by illuminating the implications of people’s movements from rural, “nondeveloped” areas of the non-Western world to urban, industrialized centers in the West.
-Important theories in the social sciences such as world-systems theory were used to map out large-scale processes that induced migratory patterns and to study how economic and political undercurrents affected individual people or small groups as they were swept up in the migratory steams of the mid-20th century.
-In the 1990s, the cultural and social dimension of migration increasingly took precedence over the earlier, economic one.
+Important theories in the social sciences, such as world-systems theory, were used to map out large-scale processes that induced migratory patterns like the slave trade across the Atlantic.
+These approaches focused on how economic and political undercurrents affected individual people, small groups, or whole cultures and civilizations as they were swept up in these forced migratory steams.
+In the 1990s, cultural and social contexts of migration increasingly took precedence over earlier political and economic ones.
 This change was induced by two larger undercurrents of research in the social sciences and humanities as a whole.
-First, the cultural dimension of late modern, industrialized societies came into much larger focus in the social sciences.
+First, the cultural dimension of late modern, industrialized societies came into much larger focus in the social sciences in the wake of the works by Gramsci and, later, Laclau and Mouffe who emphasized the importance of sociocultural aspects in political economy.
 Second, the rise of postcolonialism contributed to a more complex understanding of migration processes and their effect on people beyond the economic dimension.
-A young generation of anthropologists and cultural critics began to investigate cultures as embedded in global flows and detached from the forces of markets and economics.
-This diversification inspired a variety of interests in studying the relationship between culture and human migrations.
+Anthropologists and cultural critics began to research migration as embedded in global flows, relations to the former homeland, and new homeland contexts.
+This diversification inspired a variety of interests in studying the relationship between culture and human migrations such as ethnic versus civic identities, negotiations of belonging, long-distance migrant relations, questions of gender, and sociocultural networks of migrants as well as local-migrant relations.

 Bibliographies and Overviews

-There are no general anthropological bibliographies on the topic of migration.
-There are, however, anthropologically inspired bibliographical works on specific migration cases, such as White 1995 on the migration of Turks to Germany.
-There are two overviews that link anthropological work with migration.
-Both of these works are of an interdisciplinary character, combining several relevant fields for migration research.
-Castles and Miller 2009 discusses a wide range of works, organized by specific topics and with extensive commentary; this work is widely used by students of migration and is now available in its fourth edition.
-Brettell and Hollifield 2008 focuses more specifically on the role of culture in a discussion of available works in migration research; yet, the volume is likewise geared toward embedding anthropological accounts within a wider field of the social sciences.
+There are three important overviews that link anthropological work with migration, all interdisciplinary in scope.
+Brettell 2016 offers perhaps the most comprehensive overview of anthropological literature on migration.
+The essay covers issues such as experiences of migration, migrant social networks, gender and migration, multi-sited ethnographic work on migration, transnationalism, ethnic and civic identities, immigration and citizenship, superdiversity, and epistemologies of inclusion and exclusion as well as multiculturalism.
+Castles, et al. 2014 discusses a wide range of works, organized by specific topics and with extensive commentary; this work is widely used by students of migration and is now available in its fifth edition.
+Brettell and Hollifield 2023 focuses more specifically on the role of culture in a discussion of available works in migration research; yet, the volume is likewise geared toward embedding anthropological accounts within the social sciences.
 A slightly more dated resource, Kearney 1986 is useful to understand the development in anthropological studies on migration up to the mid-1980s, while Reed-Danahay and Brettell 2008 offers a variety of ethnographic studies on migration in Western Europe and North America.
+Some anthropologically inspired bibliographical works have focused on specific migration cases, such as White 1995 on the migration of Turks to Germany.
 Foner 2005, a quantitative-cum-qualitative study, shows, from a perspective of immigration, the historical dimension of people coming to New York City.
 In the context of this work, Foner also provides a very extensive overview and discussion of the literature on immigration from the perspective of many different immigrant groups as they arrived in this location.
-Foner 2003 more generally introduces readers to the anthropological studies of immigration, both contemporary and historical.
+Foner 2003 more generally introduces readers to anthropological studies of immigration, both contemporary and historical.
 Rosenblum and Tichenor 2012 is a more general view of international migration, including but not limited to anthropological perspectives.
 A useful online resource is the Migration Information Source, which provides several subcategories that offer initial information on a variety of themes and regions.
-The site includes a section on each country, a specific focus on immigration to the United States, and a section with general articles about aspects of migration.
+It includes a section on each country, a specific focus on immigration to the United States, and a section with general articles about aspects of migration.

 Brettell, Caroline, and James Hollifield, eds.
-2008.
+2023.
 Migration theory: Talking across disciplines.
-2d ed.
-New York: Routledge.
+4th ed.
+New York and Abingdon, UK: Routledge.

-Castles, Stephen, and Mark Miller.
-2009.
+Castles, Stephen, Hein de Haas, and Mark Miller.
+2014.
 The age of migration: International population movements in the modern world.
-4th ed.
+5th ed.
 New York: Guilford.

 This work takes the perspective that migration is foundational to our contemporary age of globalization.
-A standard work in the study of political, economic, and cultural effects of migration, it includes historical cases, contemporary research on specific migrant groups, as well as outlines for possible future developments.
+A standard work in the study of political, economic, and cultural effects of migration, it includes historical cases and contemporary research on specific migrant groups as well as outlines for possible future developments.

 Foner, Nancy.
 2005.
 In a new land: A comparative view of immigration.
 New York: New York Univ.
 Press.